gagle/node-argp/README.md

 <a name="argp_fail"></a>
 __Argp#fail(str[, code]) : undefined__

-Prints a message to the stderr and the process finishes.
+Prints a message to the stderr and exists the program.

 <a name="argp_main"></a>
 __Argp#main() : Argp__